 In the clean container, add cold water.
 (Filtered water tastes best.)

 Shake, shake shake.
-10-15 seconds of vigorously shaking once again.
+10-15 seconds of vigorous shaking once again.

 The more expensive the matcha, the brighter green it will be.
 If you want a pretty green, spend between $15-$25 a tin.
 Anything less and your matcha will be a dull green.

 Don’t dump in the matcha all at once.
-It’s best to pour it slow.
+It’s best to pour it slowly.